 Traffic Investigation Detail is open 7 days a week from 7:45 a.m. to 5:45 p.m.

 Night Traffic Investigation Detail offers extended coverage within the hours of 7:00 p.m. – 5:00 a.m.

 For general questions or to report information on a crime when the Homicide office is closed, please call the Night Criminal Investigations Detail (Night CID) at 210.207.7389.

 To report crimes or provide information on a crime, you may call the numbers listed above.

 You may also call Crime Stoppers at 224.STOP (7867), 24 hours a day, 7 days a week.
 Information can also be sent by email to the Homicide Unit via our e-mail address, firstname.lastname@example.org.
-We welcome any suggestions, comments and/or information.

 The Homicide Unit maintains the responsibility of protecting the integrity of criminal investigations.
 Information relating to a pending criminal investigation or prosecution is one example of information that is not released.
 Certain information regarding an open, active, or ongoing criminal investigation is protected from release as mandated by State and Federal laws (Texas Code of Criminal Procedure (CCP), NCIC/TCIC, Local Government Code, Penal Code, The Texas Open Records Act, and the Family Code.
 In most cases, protected information cannot be released until final conviction of the alleged offender or disposition of the case.